 As we all know, social media has taken over our world by storm.
 It has allowed us to create a whole new way of marketing ourselves and has also allowed us to connect with our fanbase on a much more personal level.

 Making great music and promoting it is only one piece of the puzzle.
-Connecting, growing, and retaining your fanbase on Social Media is the other part.
+The other part is connecting, growing, and retaining your fanbase on Social Media.

 Most commonly, artists run out of content ideas that they can share on their social media and this is quite understandable.
 However, if you get into the habit of not posting regularly, you will start to see your engagement trickle away and your fans will likely lose interest in you.

 Quick Tips: You can check out some good social media content suggestions below but there’s a much larger spectrum of ideas to pull from.

 - Behind the scenes pictures/videos from a recent production of yours

 - Upcoming releases

 - Tutorials or sharing a quick song you made (This doesn’t have to be a song you release)

 You get the picture, the ideas here are endless.
 Just make sure the content you choose to share is relevant to you, your music, and your fanbase and don’t forget to have fun with it!